lukstafi/ppx_minidebug/README.md

 ```

 You can also use at the module level: `[%%global_debug_type_info true]`, prior to the code of interest.

+Explicit logging with `%log` has different but related restrictions compared to logging of let or argument bindings.
+We reconstruct the type of the expression from partial type information, where in addition to type annotations we take into account: string, int and float literals, tuple, array and list expresssions.
+We do not analyze applications, nor constructors other than "nil" `[]` and "cons" `::` for lists.

 ### Dealing with concurrent execution